sepehrkdi/VisualDic/readme.md

 2. Word Descriptions: Uses Ollama to generate English meanings and descriptions for each word.
 3. Frequency Sorting: Sorts words by frequency using Subtlex-IT, prioritizing the most common ones.

-Each flashcard includes the word, an image, and a description, helping you focus on the most frequent and useful vocabulary first.
+Each flashcard includes the word, an image, and a description, helping you focus on the most frequent vocabulary first.

 ---